uborzz/azure-kubernetes/README.md

 # azure-kubernetes
-dummy app and notes for deploy at kubernetes cluster in azure
+dummy app and notes to deploy at kubernetes cluster in azure

 ## Notes
 [Here](notes.md)